littleraskol/ReRegeneration/ReRegeneration/readme.txt

 IdleSeconds: How long to wait since the last exertion/injury before regeneration begins.
 This is referred to as the "regen delay" or "cooldown."

-MaxRegen: Max percentage value of total stamina/health that passive regen can reach.
+maxRatioToRegen: Max percentage value of total stamina/health that passive regen can reach.
 Set to 1 to be able to passively regenerate all stamina or health; any value higher than 1 will be treated as 1.
 Note that the lowest possible value for this is 0.01 (or 1%), anything lower will be treated as that.
 IMPORTANT: Every mod setting based on the player's maximum stamina or health will scale to the value derived from this; in other words, "max stamina/health" in these definitions really means the actual in-game player value multiplied by this value.

 scaleRegenRateTo: Scale the rate of stamina/health regen to be slower when lower.
 Specifically, as the value approaches 0, the regen rate gets closer being multiplied by this setting's value (e.g. at 0.5, cut in half).
 Another way of looking at this is that you will get (1 minus this setting's value) times less stamina/health regen (e.g. at 0.25, 1 - 0.25 = 0.75, or 75% less).
 Setting to 0 will turn this feature off.